-Dr. Sabine Podmirseg is a lecturer and researcher in the Institute of Microbiology at the University of Innsbruk, Tyrol, Austria.
-It is also at the University of Innsbruck that she completed her PhD in Microbiology in 2011.
+Dr. Sabine Podmirseg leads the Microbial Resource Management group within the Department of Microbiology at the Universität Innsbruk, Tyrol, Austria.
+It is also at the Universität Innsbruk that she completed her PhD in Microbiology in 2011.

 Sabine’s current research focuses on microbial consortia involved in organic waste treatment processes.
 In this field, anammox bacteria (involved in wastewater treatment) and the biogas process are her two particular areas of focus.